andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 of existing web APIs and standards.
 This sets Remix apart from other popular frameworks that feel more decoupled from the web platform.

-{% statement %} Remix embraces the web platform and provides thoughtfully designed conventions, levers, and primitives for existing web APIs and standards. {% /statement %}
+{% statement %}Remix embraces the web platform and provides thoughtfully designed conventions, levers, and primitives for existing web APIs and standards.{% /statement %}

 React still plays an important role in Remix.
 After all, Remix comes from the same folks that created React Router - Ryan Florence and Michael Jackson.
 Remix aims to leverage everything great React has to offer.
 For instance,